Anish342/Anish342.github.io/about.md

 My research and academic interests lie in the domain of machine learning, natural language processing and statistics.
 I love to delve into research areas encompassing Privacy, applied machine learning, Internet of Things (IoT), and also on different LLM based agents.

 **Research Interests:**
-* LLM's on the edge
+* AI on the edge
-* Privacy in Edge LLMs
+* Privacy in Edge AI
 * LLM based agents

 **Personal Interests:**